Archdiocese of Tokyo

 The Metropolitan Archdiocese of Tokyo (Archidioecesis Tokiensis, カトリック東京大司教区) is a Latin Church metropolitan archdiocese of the Catholic Church in Japan.
-It was erected as the Apostolic Vicariate of Japan on May 1, 1846, by Pope Gregory XVI, and its name was later changed by Pope Pius IX to the Apostolic Vicariate of Northern Japan on May 22, 1876.
+It was erected as the Apostolic Vicariate of Japan by Pope Gregory XVI on 1 May 1846, and its name was later changed by Pope Pius IX to the Apostolic Vicariate of Northern Japan.

 It was elevated to the Metropolitan Archdiocese of Tokyo by Pope Leo XIII on June 15, 1891, with the suffragan sees of Niigata, Saitama, Sapporo, Sendai, and Yokohama.